canjs/canjs/docs/can-guides/introduction/comparison.md

 * use only **can-connect** and **can-define** to create awesome observable models that are connected in realtime to your existing API

-* use just **can-route** to take advantage of state-based observable routes, for the easy url updating and decoupling the pattern provides
+* use just **can-route** to take advantage of state-based observable routes, for the easy URL updating and decoupling the pattern provides

-Any individual or combination of modules will provide you a great tools for streamlining your web development, and together they become our own little "Megazord” **CanJS**, greater than the sum of it’s parts
+Any individual or combination of modules will provide you a great tools for streamlining your web development, and together they become our own little "Megazord” **CanJS**, greater than the sum of its parts

 **Angular 2** is more of an "everything out of the box" framework, where you get everything up front, and it all works together to help you develop more efficiently.
 The pieces and modules of Angular’s libraries are not really meant to be used on their own, and it would be hard to just extract the tiny bits you need without buying into the whole Angular framework.